yossTheDev/yala/README.md

 ### Building with **Nuitka**

-Slow compile time but best performance and small compiled size
+Longer compile time but best performance and smaller compiled size.
+See [Nuitka Requirements](https://www.nuitka.net/doc/user-manual.html#requirements)

+Installing Nuitka:

 ``` sh
 python -m pip install nuitka
 ```

-Tested with Python 3.11 and Nuitka 1.7
+Tested with **Python 3.11** and **Nuitka 1.7**

 ``` sh
 bash build_nuitka.sh
 ```

+## 👥 Contribution

+All contributions are welcome, do not hesitate to give your comments about the developments of **Yala** or collaborate by reporting bugs or writing code.
+Thank you very much 😄

-## License
+## ⚖️ License

 ---
 ![GPLv3](https://www.gnu.org/graphics/gplv3-with-text-136x68.png)